 Get a chlorpyrifos birth injury lawyer involved if you suspect your child might have developed birth defects due to your chlorpyrifos exposure during pregnancy.
 You might have grounds to recover damages from the chlorpyrifos manufacturer through a product liability claim.

 You might also have grounds to sue your doctor for failing to detect symptoms of chlorpyrifos-related complications while you were pregnant.
 Failure to make a correct diagnosis is one of the most common and deadly types of medical malpractice.
+A Chicago medical malpractice attorney can help determine if you have a case.

 Failing to diagnose health problems or complications during pregnancy can harm both the would-be mother and the developing fetus.
 An undetected or untreated placental infection, for instance, can cause an infant’s oxygen deprivation at birth.